 Current government guidance concurs that work can still be carried out in people's homes where necessary, e.g. for reasons of safety, provided that the guidance on social distancing is followed.
-Tenants should be contacted before gas safety checks are carried out both verbally and in writing to ascertain if access can be obtained to carry out the gas safety check and confirm whether or not the tenant is in self-isolation.
+HSENI, in association with Public Health Agency, has produced useful advice and guidance for employers when employees have to self-isolate.
+Tenants should be contacted before gas safety checks are carried out both verbally and in writing to ascertain if access can be obtained to carry out the gas safety check and confirm whether or not the tenant is in selfisolation.